Sharp Asymptotic Estimates for Expectations, Probabilities, and Mean First Passage Times in Stochastic Systems with Small Noise: Introduction

 From a computational viewpoint, none of the references above deal with explicit calculation of the instanton or the prefactors, and the equations they derive for these objects, while often very general, do not lend themselves automatically to numerical implementation.
-Explicit (especially numerical) computation of prefactors is usually confined to quantum field theory, where the evaluation of Gaussian path integrals is a classical result~\cite{montroll:1952, gelfand-yaglom:1960, levit-smilansky:1977, forman:1987}.
+Explicit (especially numerical) computation of prefactors is usually confined to quantum field theory, where the evaluation of Gaussian path integrals is a classical result~\cite{montroll:1952, gelfand-yaglom:1960, levit-smilansky:1977, forman:1987}, see also~\cite{dunne:2008} for a recent review.
 However, the Lagrangian in quantum mechanics is usually assumed to take a special form with no first order time derivative in the Euler-Lagrange equation (corresponding to a stochastic process in detailed balance in the stochastic interpretation).
-The processes we are interested in are considerably more general from that perspective, and require the more general methods that we develop here and are aimed at in~\cite{schorlepp2021gelfandyaglom}.
+The processes we are interested in are considerably more general from that perspective, and require the more general methods we develop here.
+These methods built on formulas derived by asymptotic analysis of backward Kolmogorov equations, and are complementary to those recently proposed in~\cite{schorlepp-grafke-grauer:2021} using a path integral approach.